 By Jeremy Linden, Sr. Director of Product Management, Asimily

-Now more than ever, the Internet of Medical Things (IoMT) has proven crucial for modern health care, with an ever-increasing number of medical practices using IoMT devices.
-Unfortunately, they remain one of the most vulnerable targets for cyberattacks, with even some of the largest healthcare providers suffering a $100 million loss due to an unanticipated security breach and lack of timely incident response.
+Now more than ever, the Internet of Medical Things (IoMT) has proven crucial for modern healthcare, with an ever-increasing number of medical practices using IoMT devices.
+Unfortunately, this has made healthcare an increasingly tempting target for cybercriminals, and they remain one of the most vulnerable targets for cyberattacks.
+Even one of the largest healthcare providers suffered a $100 million loss due to an unanticipated security breach and slow incident response.

 Aligning Policies and Operational Workflow With Cybersecurity

-IT professionals in healthcare facilities must be ready to fight against cyberattacks at all times.
+IT professionals in healthcare facilities must be ready to fight against cyberattacks at any time.
 Integrating preparedness into your operational workflow is an absolute must to shield your IoMT devices against would-be hackers and malware.
-Thorough system audits help you discover gaps in your security, allowing you to take proactive steps before something terrible happens.
+Thorough system audits help you discover gaps in your security and take proactive steps before something terrible happens.

-To mitigate cyberattacks effectively and increase incident response time, IT teams must work with facility leaders to schedule routine system evaluations.
 A facility’s first line of defense is its information system (IS) architecture.
 Your IS protects your larger IoMT infrastructure against attacks by reducing the impact on core functionalities.
+IT teams must work with facility leaders to schedule routine system evaluations to mitigate cyberattacks and reduce their impact on core functionalities.

 Detecting Suspicious Activities